Translational Medicine in Familial Hypercholesterolemia

 October 17-18, 2016 | Dallas, TX

-The FH Foundation’s 2016 FH Global Summit took place a stone’s throw away from the Brown/Goldstein Lab, where the LDL receptor was discovered.
+the Family Heart Foundation’s 2016 FH Global Summit took place a stone’s throw away from the Brown/Goldstein Lab, where the LDL receptor was discovered.

 In attendance were a group of over 250 committed physicians, scientists, patients and other key stakeholders, all gathered to discuss the most pressing issues facing the global FH community.